mohit19014/Hindi-Hostility-Detection-CONSTRAINT-2021/README.md

 # Hindi-Hostlity-Detection
 This is the official repository for Hostile Post Detection in Hindi language.
 This dataset was used in the shared task at Constraint@AAAI collocated with AAAI 2021.

+The Dataset paper can be found here: https://arxiv.org/abs/2011.03588

 For more details about the shared task please visit: https://constraint-shared-task-2021.github.io/

 The competition was hosted at CodaLab, for more details please visit: https://competitions.codalab.org/competitions/26654